Romanian Black Sea Fleet during World War I: Operations

 The main Romanian port of Constanța was leased to a Russian naval squadron, headed by the battleship Rostislav.
 This, combined with the fall of the port to the Central Powers during the Second Battle of Cobadin, rendered the small Northern port of Sulina as the base for the Romanian Black Sea Fleet.

 Against the German empire

+After the conquest of Constanța, the Central Powers began using seaplanes for raids on Sulina.
+On 7 November, Romanian anti-aircraft defenses at Sulina shot down a German Friedrichshafen FF.33 seaplane, killing the commander of the German squadron.

 On 13 November 1916, the German minelaying submarine UC-15 set off to lay mines off Sulina.
 However, she only managed to lay two of her mines, which were discovered and swept in 1918.
 The U-boat was surprised in shallow waters by the Romanian torpedo boat Smeul and she was subsequently sunk by her own mines.

 In the spring of 1917, Smeul came close to being hit by aircraft bombs dropped by a German seaplane.
 Romanian anti-aircraft fire struck the aircraft, but the German pilot succeeded in landing it on the water.
 He was subsequently taken prisoner.